moosemoose22/Video-in-your-browser-using-webRTC/README.md

 **_Peer-to-peer audio/video communications system using the HTML5 Javascript API webRTC video engine_**

-This project demonstrates a miniature audio/video communications system using HTML5 as the audio/video engine.
+This project demonstrates a basic peer-to-peer audio/video communications system using HTML5 as the audio/video engine.

 It was originally built as a proof-of-concept: could I get video to work without any additional plug-ins?
 And it works!! :)
-This project also demonstrates a miniature communications system that makes and logs calls between 2 users.

 I wanted to create a demo that could be installed on most web hosting service provider accounts.
 This meant that I couldn't use node.js or a unix service in C for signaling.